RainMaker1707/C2_prompt/prompt/promptV2.md

 replacing
 - \<frameworkName\> by the framework name in the associated label
-- \<connectionType\> by the connection type in the associated label
+- \<connectionType\> by the connection type in the associated label.
+For example if the framework is sliver connection type is either session or beacon.
 - \<protocol> by the associated protocol in the label file
 - \<probability\> the probability you computed for the risk of infection in percent